 Statistical analysis will be conducted in Stata.
-Mean carer impact (overall and by domain), mean mental and physical quality-of-life, and proportion with unmet needs (any and by domain) will be computed.
-Mixed effects regression models (linear or logistic as appropriate) will be used to: (i) determine how impact, needs and quality-of-life vary over time; (ii) compare outcomes between carers of patients with operable and inoperable disease; and (iii) identify factors (e.g. carer age, employment status) associated with outcomes.
-Mixed-effects models allow all surveys completed at every time-point to be included in analysis, taking within-subject correlations into account to produce robust error estimates (27).
-Associations between both impact and unmet needs and quality-of-life will be assessed using similar approaches.
+Mean carer impact (overall and by domain), mean mental and physical quality-of-life and proportion with unmet needs (any and by domain) will be computed.
+Mixed-effects regression models (linear or logistic as appropriate) will be used to: (1) determine how impact, needs and quality-oflife vary over time; (2) compare outcomes between carers of patients with operable and inoperable disease and (3) identify factors (eg, carer age, employment status) associated with outcomes.
+Mixed-effects models allow all surveys completed at every time-point to be included in analysis, taking within-subject correlations into account to produce robust error estimates.27 Associations between both impact and unmet needs and quality-of-life will be assessed using similar approaches.

-Interview recordings will be transcribed and reflexive thematic analysis undertaken (28).
-Data collection and analysis will occur concurrently to ensure any new issues raised are explored in subsequent interviews.
+Interview recordings will be transcribed and reflexive thematic analysis undertaken.28 Data collection and analysis will occur concurrently to ensure any new issues raised are explored in subsequent interviews.
 Analysis and organisation of data will be facilitated by NVivo software.
-A few interviews will be independently coded by two team members to agree emergent themes, which will form an analytical "framework".
+A few interviews will be independently coded by two team members to agree emergent themes, which will form an analytical 'framework'.
 Remaining interviews will be coded to this framework, with novel issues incorporated as analysis progresses.
-Standard approaches for analytical rigour will be applied (e.g. constant comparison, deviant case analysis).
+Standard approaches for analytical rigour will be applied (eg, constant comparison and deviant case analysis).
 Interpretation and drawing out pertinent findings will involve the entire applicant team.